Basim Khan, Executive Director

 Sheila Tria, Human Resources Director

-Sheila Tria, MBA joined Neighborhood Health in February 2012.
+Sheila Tria, MBA, SHRM-CP joined Neighborhood Health in February 2012.
 Prior to joining Neighborhood Health, Ms. Tria had over 10 years of Human Resources experience with a history of success in increasing service levels, reducing operational overhead, and leading comprehensive projects.
 She has experience as a Human Resources planner and also with the day-to-day Human Resources tasks in both nonprofit and for profit settings.
 Ms. Tria received her Bachelor’s Degree in Administration with a concentration in Human Resources Management and a Master’s Degree in Business Administration with a concentration in Operations Management from American Intercontinental University.
 Ms. Tria is bilingual in English and Tagalog.

 Jane Downing Knops, Director of Community Partnerships and Communications